charles-001/dolphie/README.md

 ## System Utilization in the Dashboard Panel

-The System Utilization section in the Dashboard panel will display when Dolphie is running on the same host as the MySQL server you're connected to.
-It will display the following information:
+The System Utilization section in the Dashboard panel will only display when Dolphie is running on the same host as the server you're connected to.
+It displays the following information:
 - Uptime
 - CPU Usage (Percentage, # of cores)
 - Load Averages (1 min, 5 min, 15 min)